ionides/531w20/pomp_prep/preparation.md

 ### Update **R** and **RStudio**

-The latest version is **R** 3.6.3, and it is helpful to use a current version, say 3.6.1 or later.
+The latest version is **R** 3.6.3, and it is helpful to use a recent version, say 3.6.1 or later.
 If you need to update, go ahead and install version 3.6.3.
 Source code and binaries are available on CRAN (https://cran.r-project.org/).
 Install *the latest version* of **RStudio** from [rstudio.com](https://www.rstudio.com/products/rstudio/download/).